-But when your server is out of storage space and you don’t want extra RAM and CPU, you can choose the Block Storage option to attach disk space to your existing server.
+And if you want to only add more storage space to your server but not RAM nor CPU, you can choose the Block Storage option to attach disk space to your existing server.

 Here’s how you can manage both scaling up the server and adding block storage:

 On the control panel of the Cloudways server on the Vertical Scaling tab, by default, you will be already on the Server Size.
 To increase the server resources move the slider bar to the right to the server size you want.

 When you increase the server size or move to any plan, the money that you will be charged for that particular plan increases.
 Once you are happy with the plan you chose click Scale Now.

 Once you click Scale Now, a warning pop-up window will appear, click Proceed to move on with the scaling process.

 Add Block Storage to Cloudways Server:

 To add block storage go to Cloudways Server Management, Vertical Scaling, and then Block Storage.
 Activate the block storage settings by ticking the Attach Block Storage check box.
 Once you do that, you should be able to edit the settings.

 Next, determine how much size (in GB) you need on your new block storage by either dragging the slider bar to the right or entering the block size in GB.